entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 records the recovery of diapsids following the end-Permian mass extinction.
 PLoS ONE 18(5): e0285111. https://doi.org/10.1371/journal.pone.0285111
 > - **Comments**: The Czatkowice microvertebrate community appears to have lived under the mesic conditions of a freshwater oasis with the otherwise arid circumequatorial belt of Scythm Northern Pangea.

+#### Triassic outcrop north of the village Tepekoy on the Kocaeli, W Turkey
+> - **Age**: Middle Scythian, *cristagalli*-zone, Early Triassic
+> - **Taxa**: Neoselachian shark tooth：?*Palaeospinax* sp.
+> - **Locality and horizon**: W Turkey, Middle Scythian, *cristagalli*-zone, Early Triassic
+> - **References**: Thies, D. 1982.
+A eoselachian shark tooth from the lower Triassic of the Kocaeli (=Bithynian) Peninsula, W Turkey.
+N.Jb.
+Geol.
+Palaont.
+Mh.5:272-278.
+> - **Comments**: Permian and Triassic vertebrates from Turkey are poorly known.From the Middle-Late Permian actinopterygians and tetrapod footprints are known(Gandetal.2011;HHoşgöretal.,submitted) whereas chondrichthyes are known from the Lower Triassic (Thies,1982) and phytosaurs from the Late Triassic (Buffetautetal.1988).

 ## MIDDLE Triassic:
 ### Aegean, Early Anisian